Is it to early to start worrying about your applications? Or are you already too late?

 October and November FOCUS Applications

-This should ideally be the time to complete all application starting with any early decision applications.
+This should ideally be the time to complete all applications starting with any early decision applications.
 December is often a hectic month with school exams and the upcoming pre-boards and may not be a great time to agonise over multiple college essays.

 The College Scholarship Service (CSS) profile form for Financial Aid usually opens in early October and applications start getting processed as they come.
 If you want to be considered for Financial Aid, the earlier you fill the form, the better.